Day 1: Australia – – London

 Day 2: London

 Welcome to London!
-Upon arrival at Heathrow International Airport, take a group transfer to your hotel (please refer to the Fine Print section of this page for important transfer details).
+Upon arrival at Heathrow International Airport, take a transfer to your hotel.
 Knowledgeable Local Hosts will visit your hotel and assist you in booking London sightseeing trips, arranging tickets, providing departure information and answering any questions that you may have.

 Hotel: Park Plaza Riverbank